 Charles F. Crowder joined his brother, Harry, in 1914 and together they formed the H. N. Crowder Jr. Company.
 The new business was located at 235 Ferry Street in Easton.
 With the help of three employees, the business took off and hasn’t looked back since!

 As the demand for electrical and mechanical services grew and changed, so did Crowder Jr. Company.

-In 1993 George J. Hoagland, Jr. became President and CEO.
-The Hoagland family then succeeded the Kuhnsman family in ownership in 1996 and continues the leadership tradition.
+George J. Hoagland Jr. became President and CEO in 1993.
+Three years later he and his wife, Rachel J. (née Hazuda), succeeded the Kuhnsman family in ownership and continue the leadership tradition today.

 During the 1990's after assuming ownership the Hoaglands successfully took Crowder Jr. Company through reorganization and reconfigured the business to align with the prevailing regional economy.
 And throughout the early years of 2000 providing specific quality technical support to the diverse local industries was refocused.

 Recognizing opportunity and growth potential within their already existing Emergency Standby Generator business the Hoaglands decided in 2011 to establish it as its own department.
 This proved to be a prudent decision, and more niche business segments are expected to similarly emerge as the company continues to refine its operations.